 - Spread sweet potato mixture evenly into baking dish

-- In a small bowl, combine brown sugar, flour and pecans
+- In a small bowl, combine brown sugar, flour

 - Mix in butter to form topping